 Please use common sense with generator use at firefly so that we do not pollute the soil or water.
 Spills and leaking gas can create a hazardous situation both to Firefly participants and to the forest.
 Gas fires are also very dangerous and can be difficult to put out, creating a high risk for forest fire.
-If you have any questions at any time please find a Fire or Ranger volunteer.
+If you have any questions at any time please find a Fire Core volunteer or a Ranger.

 - All gas for generators must be stored more than 10″ from the generator, 50′ from a Fire Pit, and 50′ from a fire spinning area.

 - No generators should be placed in sleeping tents or inside sealed containers.

 - If you have spilled gas onto the ground please contact Fire Core immediately.

 - Do not leave generators running unnecessarily.
 If your art or camp does not need the power generated, please turn it off.

 - Do not turn off a generators that is not yours unless it’s an emergency.

 - Make a 4′ space around your generators that is clear of leaves and small sticks.